apple1417/willow2-sdk-mods/command_extensions/Readme.md

 ## Changelog

+### Command Extensions v3
+- Changed the `py`, `pyexec`, and `pyb` commands back to run closer to how they did in v1.9, including running them under legacy mod compatibility.

+  These commands should now be considered deprecated, they will automatically be disabled when legacy mod compatibility is.

+- Added the new `py|` command, which is exactly equivalent to `pyb`, but runs *without* legacy mod compatibility.

 ### Command Extensions v2
 - Complete rewrite for v3 sdk.
 - Added the `CE_NewCmd` command, for use in mod files that attempt to register their own commands.